pvlib/solposx/docs/source/installation.md

     pip install solposx

-Some functions require additional optional dependencies, e.g., the Python packages skyfield and sg2.
+Some functions require additional optional dependencies, e.g., the Python packages [skyfield](https://pypi.org/project/skyfield/) and [sg2](https://pypi.org/project/sg2).
 For convenience, the optional dependencies can be installed with the following command:

     pip install solposx[all]

+The source code is openly developed on GitHub: https://github.com/AssessingSolar/solposx.